+If assessment/placement testing results indicate the need for developmental education or pre-college level coursework, (these courses are generally numbered less than 1000), a schedule will be developed which will allow for the timely completion of any developmental course, either prior to or concurrent with the beginning of the student's program of study.
 The State of Colorado mandates (HB 1465) that a student must complete all required developmental courses within their first 30 credit hours of enrollment.
-Students receiving financial aid may lose funding if developmental course work is not completed within the 30-credit hour limit.
+In addition, students receiving financial aid may lose funding if developmental course work is not completed within the 30-credit hour limit.